coopdigital/prototyping-kit/README.md

 I don't know if we should serve the `dist` or `public` folder lol.
 Parcel generates both.
 At the moment, Heroku is serving `dist`.

+## Password protection
+You must edit the `.htpasswd` file sitting in the root of the site.
+Sites must be passworded to avoid them being crawled or stumbled upon.

+You can find a [generator to create a file for you here](http://www.htaccesstools.com/htpasswd-generator/).
+Stick the line it generates into your `.htpasswd` file, replacing everything else in there.

 ##  Local development

 <!-- ### Build the thing